egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 # Current State

 So far, DLV for Root has been [removed from](https://kb.isc.org/docs/aa-01310) Bind v9.16.
-But no suitable replacement is on the horizon as far as we can see.
+But no suitable replacement is on the horizon as far as one can see.

 Not even the latest Bind 9.20 has anything closely resembling this DNSSEC lookaside validation.

 In the latest Bind 9.16+, there is this new `trust-anchors` clause.